-State law requires the District to notify students and their parents/guardians that school officials may request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.
-This request may be made only if there is reasonable cause to believe that the student's account contains evidence that he or she violated a school disciplinary rule or Board policy.
+State law requires the District to The Superintendent or designee shall notify students and their parents/guardians that school of each of the following in accordance with the Right to Privacy in the School Setting Act, 105 ILCS 75/:

+- 1. School officials may not request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student's account or profile on a social networking website.
+This request may be made only if there is reasonable cause to believe that the student's account contains evidence that he or she violated a school disciplinary rule or Board policy. - 2.
+School officials may conduct an investigation or require a student to cooperate in an investigation if there is specific information about activity on the student's account on a social networking website that violates a school disciplinary rule or policy.
+In the course of an investigation, the student may be required to share the content that is reported in order to allow school officials to make a factual determination.